slatedocs/slate/source/includes/_docs.md

 }
 ```

 With a single API request to Kite you can have personalised products created, packaged and shipped anywhere in the world.
 Packaging will carry your branding, not ours – your customers never need to know we were involved!

 For example the request on the right would result in an iPhone 6 Case and an A1 Poster being created and shipped to the specified address.

+Product identifiers and product specific request arguments (if any) are documented in dedicated sections following this one.

 ### HTTP Request